JAQuent/methodsDay2017/methodsDay2017_script.md

 Pros
 ====

 Why using RMarkdown at all?
 I would say that the main advantage of using RMarkdown lays in the fact that you can share the whole code used for analysis with the public and journals alongside the text.
 The other main advantage is that it will help you to achieve higher reproducibility when it come to the analysis.
-In this context, Nuijten et al. (2006) showed that as many as half of all manuscripts they looked at contained erroneous statistics.
+In this context, Nuijten et al. (2016) showed that as many as half of all manuscripts they looked at contained erroneous statistics.
 RMarkdown helps you to track and avoid mistakes in rounding *p*-values, copy & paste errors as well as forgetting to update statistics when you for instance add a new participant to your data set.

 Cons
 ====

-I have to admit to you that are also minor disavantages.
+I have to admit to you that are also minor disadvantages.
 Due to the workflow sometimes things might go wrong when you try to switch between output formats (e.g. from .pdf to .html).
 You also will find yourself asking for help a couple of times for more intricate stuff for instance on <https://stackoverflow.com>.
 But don't worry, people are very supportive there.
 Another annoying thing is that the list of references can only be generated at the end of the script.

 YAML header
 ===========